jeny75322/Happy-Teddy-Day/README.md

 # Happy-Teddy-Day-10/02/24

-On this Teddy Day, I am sending this teddy bear as a message of appreciation for my beary cute cuddly bear.
-Happy Teddy Day to all!
+<p style="color:red;">Teddy Day 2024: On Teddy Day, people gift their beloved these soft toys to make their day special.
+This gift serves as a symbol to acknowledge the bond of love and let their beloved know that having them in their lives makes them feel as comfortable and happy as a teddy.</p>